b-brankovics/sam-harmonization/README.md

 non-homologous sequences, this step makes sure that this does not interfere with the results.

 The additional tools are designed:
-- to generate simple reporting formarts (TSV),
+- to generate simple reporting formats (TSV),
-- to visualize results on the command line for explorative purpuses,
+- to visualize results on the command line for explorative purposes,
 - to convert into formats that can be used by existing 3rd party tools.

 1. Getting alignment, hit or homology data to SAM
     - `blast-sam.pl`: BLAST wrapper.
-(Although BLAST has the option to save to SAM, it does not produce a valid SAM output.)
+Although BLAST has the option to save to SAM, it does not produce a valid SAM output, hence this wrapper.
     - `asn2sam.pl`: BLAST ASN.1 (archive) converter
     - `exonerate-sam.pl`: exonerate wrapper
-    - `delta2sam.pl`: delta (nucmer) coverter
+    - `delta2sam.pl`: delta (nucmer) converter
 2. filtering SAM
     - `sam-filter.pl`: filters SAM entries (hits) based on criteria specified by the user.
 Hits that are kept need to meet all the criteria specified.
 Options:
         + Minimum length of the query(/read/subject)  `-minlen=(\d+)`